Adamstown, Pitcairn Islands: Geography

 The settlement is located on the central-north side of the island of Pitcairn, facing the Pacific Ocean and close to the Bounty Bay, the only seaport of the island.

 Climate

 Adamstown has a tropical rainforest climate (Af) under the Köppen climate classification system.
 The hamlet features a wet, very warm climate averaging 60.74 in of rain a year.
 The wettest month is December and temperatures do not vary significantly throughout the year.

+Government

+The Present Committee on Geographic Names stated that Auckland, New Zealand is the administrative centre for these islands because the Governor of Pitcairn, the British High Commissioner to New Zealand, is based in Auckland.
+However, the same cited document describes Adamstown as the capital of the BOT on the following page.